y-lohse/bjj/_posts/2015-05-20-scramble-sengoku-review.md

 {% include img-link.liquid src="sengoku/shoulder-patch.jpg" alt="The Scramble patch on the shoulders" %}

-Just to cap-off this foreword about the brand itself, i’d like to include one of the emails they sent me regarding my order.
+Just to cap-off this foreword about the brand itself, I’d like to include one of the emails they sent me regarding my order.
 If nothing beats [personalized, hand-written emails]({{ site.baseurl }}/reviews/2015/05/17/enois-spring-review.html), this is a close second.

 > We’ve got all the details of your order (and what an order it is!
 One of the best we’ve ever seen in fact.
 Good work.)
 >